What We’ve Learned About Online Teaching: The 6 Ingredients Of A Successful Online Math Lesson

 Teaching online, you can refer to notes and prompts to yourself without issues.

-All Third Space Learning online math lessons come with a set of high quality teaching materials and tutor notes highlighting the major points to be covered, key vocabulary etc.
+All Third Space Learning online math lessons come with a set of high quality teaching prompts and lesson slides for Skye to use.
+Lesson slides highlight the major points to be covered, key vocabulary etc.

-Similarly, we also include support slides with each of our lessons.
+Similarly, we also include support slides with each of our math intervention packs.

-These additional slides provide tutors with fundamental parts of topics to direct students to if they’re struggling, without having to move away from the main focus of the lesson and disrupt the learning experience.
+These additional slides provide schools with fundamental topics and questions to direct students to if they’re struggling, without having to move away from the main focus of the lesson and disrupt the learning experience.

 Whether you’re on Zoom, Skype, Googlemeet, Microsoft Teams or using your own teaching platform like we do, we hope these tips can provide you with some additional ideas to consider.